nhaar/CPOSTList/notes.md

+# Flat Baroque
-# Flat BaroquenThis song is a colaboration between Friction Music and Chris Hendricks, who composed the harpsichord melody.
+This song is a colaboration between Friction Music and Chris Hendricks, who composed the harpsichord melody.

 # Snowy Holidays
 This song is an original song.